-As part of your child's curriculum and the development of ICT skills, The Webber Independent School provides supervised access to the Internet.
-We believe that the use of the World Wide Web and e-mail is worthwhile and is an essential skill for children as they grow up in the modern world.
+As part of your child's curriculum and the development of computing skills, The Webber Independent School provides supervised access to the Internet.
+We believe that the use of the World Wide Web and communication software such as Google Classroom is worthwhile and is an essential skill for children as they grow up in the modern world.
 Please would you read the attached e-safety policy, which forms part of our safeguarding policy and talk about it with your child.
 Then sign and return the consent form so that your child may use the Internet at school.
-We take positive steps to manage risk in school.
-Our school Internet provider operates a filtering system that restricts access to inappropriate materials.
+Although there have been concerns about pupils having access to undesirable materials, we are taking positive steps to deal with this risk in school.
+Our school internet provider utilises a filtering system that restricts access to inappropriate materials.
 Whilst every endeavour is made to ensure that suitable restrictions are placed on the ability of children to access inappropriate materials, the School cannot be held responsible for the nature or content of materials accessed through the Internet.
 The School will not be liable for any damages arising from your child's use of the Internet facilities.

 Our Rules also concern the types of communications that pupils make using computers and other technology.
 We would like your support in helping to ensure that the children at The Webber Independent School are using technology in a responsible and polite manner and never in a way that could upset another person or spoil their work.
 Should you wish to discuss any aspect of Internet use please telephone me to arrange an appointment.